This is the multi-page printable view of this section. Click here to print.

 Users can install the ServiceWatch Agent on a Virtual Server to collect custom metrics and logs.

-Collecting custom metrics/logs via the ServiceWatch Agent is currently only available on Samsung Cloud Platform For Enterprise.
-It will be offered in other offerings in the future.
+Collecting custom metrics/logs via the ServiceWatch Agent is currently only available on Samsung Cloud Platform for Enterprise.
+It will be offered for other offerings in the future.

 Caution

-Metric collection via ServiceWatch Agent is classified as custom metrics and, unlike the metrics collected by default from each service, incurs charges, so it is recommended to remove or disable unnecessary metric collection settings.
+Metrics collected via the ServiceWatch Agent are considered custom metrics and incur charges, unlike the default metrics collected from each service.
+Therefore, it is recommended to remove or disable unnecessary metric collection settings.

 ServiceWatch Agent

-The agents that need to be installed on the Virtual Server for collecting ServiceWatch’s custom metrics and logs can be divided into two main types.
-It is Prometheus Exporter and Open Telemetry Collector.
+The agents required to collect custom metrics and logs for ServiceWatch on a Virtual Server can be broadly divided into two types: Prometheus Exporter and Open Telemetry Collector.

-• Depending on the OS, you can use Node Exporter for Linux servers and Windows Exporter for Windows servers
+• Depending on the OS, you can use the Node Exporter for Linux servers and the Windows Exporter for Windows servers.

-Open Telemetry CollectorCollects telemetry data such as metrics and logs from distributed systems, processes (filtering, sampling, etc.) them, and serves as a centralized collector that exports to various backends (e.g., Prometheus, Jaeger, Elasticsearch, etc.)
+Open Telemetry CollectorActs as a centralized collector that gathers telemetry data such as metrics and logs from distributed systems, processes them (filtering, sampling, etc.), and exports them to multiple backends (e.g., Prometheus, Jaeger, Elasticsearch).

-• Exports data to ServiceWatch Gateway so that ServiceWatch can collect metric and log data.
+• Exports data to the ServiceWatch Gateway so that ServiceWatch can collect metric and log data.

-Install Node Exporter according to the following steps.
+Install Node Exporter according to the steps below.

-Create a dedicated user to safely isolate the Node Exporter process.
+Create a dedicated user to securely isolate the Node Exporter process.

 Color mode